beethovenzhang/FavoriteMovies/README.md

 - Implement other third party logins and possibly a local registration and authentication system.

 ## Notice
+- This application has a JSON endpoint: `localhost:5000/show/categories/JSON`.
 - Some of the code are from previous projects.
 - The version of Flask 1.x is necessary.
 - The version of Python 3.6.x is necessary.